 ● Adequate literacy skills and academic ability to successfully complete the required training program

 There is a considerable amount of reading and written work involved in the home assignments and the theoretical, assessment sections of the program.
 Everyone is considered on a case by case basis and extra support and backup is offered in cases where a genuinely keen student may otherwise struggle.
 If you are drawn to this work and think the academic requirements may be beyond you, you should speak with us.
 See our contact details here.

 ● An acceptance of the need for a purity of therapeutic approach

 We do not expect students to abandon other modalities or methods they may currently utilise.
 However, when P.S.H. is indicated and used correctly, it is usually very important to use it on its own, in any given therapeutic intervention.
 P.S.H. does not lend itself to 'mixing and matching' with other techniques.

 ● A commitment to undertake post graduate development

 Graduates are encouraged to join the Australasian Subconscious-mind Therapists' Association (ASTA).
 Membership of the Association requires continuing self-development and professional education, in the form of workshops, seminars and appropriate external education programs.

 ● A genuine undertaking to complete the program with the express intention of working professionally as a Registered P.S.H. therapist

 Intending students should be prepared to give their best efforts and have a genuine desire to attend and complete all training modules and required course work.
 Although the school cannot force participants to work professionally with P.S.H., the entire program is structured with this goal in mind.
 Those who demonstrate a genuine initiative and enthusiasm, receive all the support and assistance necessary to successfully complete the program and become professional practitioners.

-See a video version of this page with narration by Greg Brice
+> See a video version of this page on this website

 Graduate Statement of Proficiency